Joseph Cook: Treasurer

 In March 1920, Cook was appointed Acting Treasurer in the absence of William Watt, who was attending a conference in London.
 Watt resigned by cable in June after falling out with Hughes.
 The position of Treasurer was initially offered to Stanley Bruce, who declined it, and then to Cook, who reluctantly accepted.
 He took office at the height of the post-war boom and was faced with high inflation, but also high unemployment as the economy attempted to absorb returned soldiers.
 Cook was a fiscal conservative by nature, preferring to limit government spending and keep taxes low.
 He brought down two budgets during his tenure, for the 1920–21 and 1921–22 financial years; both were primarily concerned with reducing inflation.
 He was twice faced with significant revenue shortfalls, which he chose to fill primarily with overseas loans and only a small increase in taxation.
 He found both options distasteful, but preferred lower taxes – the opposite approach to that taken by Canada, which faced a similar situation.

-Cook has been viewed as an orthodox but unimaginative Treasurer whose conservatism with regard to government spending may have been unsuited to the needs of post-war reconstruction.
-One notable initiative of his was the transfer of responsibility for issuing banknotes from the Treasury Department to the Commonwealth Bank of Australia.
+Cook has been viewed as an orthodox but unimaginative treasurer whose conservatism with regard to government spending may have been unsuited to the needs of post-war reconstruction.
+One notable initiative of his was the transfer of responsibility for issuing banknotes from the Treasury Department to the Commonwealth Bank.
 The bank's governor Denison Miller regarded this as "the first and most important step in the enlargement [of the Commonwealth Bank] into a national bank in every sense of the word".
-Cook's final months in parliament were spent as Acting Prime Minister, as Hughes was out of the country for five months attending the 1921 Imperial Conference in London.
+Cook's final months in parliament were spent as acting prime minister, as Hughes was out of the country for five months attending the 1921 Imperial Conference in London.
 In November 1921, it was announced that he would be appointed as Australia's High Commissioner to the United Kingdom in place of Andrew Fisher, whose term had ended earlier that year.